allanlw/svg-cheatsheet/README.md

 # SVG SSRF Cheatsheet

-Hosts that process SVG can potentially be vulnerable to SSRF, LFI and RCE because of the rich feature set of SVG.
+Hosts that process SVG can potentially be vulnerable to SSRF, LFI, XSS, RCE because of the rich feature set of SVG.

 All of these methods specify a URI, which can be absolute or relative.
 File and HTTP protocol are important to test, but it could also support other protocols depending on the implementation (e.g. PHP stream schemes), including javascript: and data:.